 Light weight, fast absorbing and no greasy residue makes fractionated coconut oil a winner when using with aromatherapy and essential oils.

 Rejuvenates and moisturizes skin and hair.
 Coconut oil can penetrate deep into skin tissue, clarifying, moisturizing and cleansing even the most sensitive of skin.
 Here is our favorite brand:

 Grapeseed oil is rich in vitamins A, E, B, and D plus amino acids and essential fatty acids that are excellent for keeping your skin looking youthful and your hair healthy.
 Grapeseed Oil can also be used as a hair conditioner to help dry frizzy hair and restore it's natural shine.
 Also wonderful for massage oils.

-Our Favorite Ingredients For Essential Oil Recipes:
+Best Ingredients For Essential Oil Recipes

 Some additional items you will use in DIY recipes for natural living and beauty are epsom salt, soap, vitamin E oil, witch hazel, vegetable glycerin.